medericpdev/binance-discord-bot/README.md

 # bot-discord-binance

 * Display your Binance balance (spot & futures) on your Discord server
-* Check if you are winning or losing your money
+* Check if you are winning or losing money
 * Compare your Binance balance with your friends
 * Compare your current balance to your previous balance (yesterday, last week, last month)